-Gala set for Western’s new med school
+Gala set for Western Michigan’s new medical school

 Kalamazoo — A celebration is planned Thursday in honor of the opening of Western Michigan University’s new medical school.